A comedian traveling home from a gig was ordered off the bus and detained by immigration agents

 The episode also raised larger questions about what documents legal immigrants are expected to carry with them to prove their status.

 Elshieky said he came to the United States on a visa for exchange students in 2014.
-Later that year, as civil war gripped his hometown of Benghazi, Libya — and threatened him and his family — he applied for asylum, he said.
+Later that year, as civil war gripped his hometown of Benghazi, Libya — and threatened him personally — he applied for asylum, he said.

 In October 2018, his application was accepted, according to documents viewed NBC News.